Model-Based Reinforcement Learning with Multi-Task Offline Pretraining: Method

+\textbf{Mixture world model as the teacher model.} As illustrated in Fig. \ref{fig:method}, we consider multiple reward-free, action-conditioned datasets denoted as $\mathcal{D}$.
+These datasets comprise expert data that has been previously collected from $N$ tasks and is readily available for our use.
+Initially, we pretrain an action-conditioned video prediction model, denoted as $F_{\phi}$, with the explicit task label $k\in\{1,\ldots,N\}$.
+In contrast to APV~\cite{seo2022reinforcement}, an existing model-based pretraining-finetuning transfer RL method, our approach incorporates actions during the pretraining phase, which is reasonable in learning the consequences of state transitions.
+The pretrained models consist of three main components as follows:

-The presentation model extracts model states $s_t$ from observations $o_t$, previous states $s_{t-1}$ and previous actions $a_{t-1}$.
-The dynamics model follows the Recurrent State Space Model (RSSM) architecture from PlaNet~\cite{hafner2019learning} to predict future latent states $\hat{s}_t$ without access to the corresponding observations.
+The representation model extracts posterior latent states $s_t$ from observations $o_t$, previous states $s_{t-1}$, previous actions $a_{t-1}$ and task label $k$.
+The dynamics model follows the Recurrent State Space Model (RSSM) architecture from PlaNet~\cite{hafner2019learning} to predict the prior latent states $\hat{s}_t$ without access to the corresponding $o_t$.
 The decoder reconstructs $\hat{o}_t$ given the latent states.
-All components are optimized jointly using the following loss functions:
+For task $T_k$, all components are optimized jointly using the following loss function:

-where $\beta$ is a hyperparameter.
-The Kullback-Leibler (KL) divergence regularizes the approximate posterior learned from the representation model toward the prior learned from the dynamics model.
-In this way, we learn $N$ pretrained models for each domain.
+where $\beta$ is a hyperparameter of the Kullback-Leibler (KL) divergence that regularizes the approximate posterior learned from the representation model toward the prior learned from the dynamics model.

+\textbf{Behavior replay.} We simultaneously utilize the offline source datasets to learn an action replay model to guide subsequent target behavior learning.
+Inspired by BCQ~\cite{fujimoto2019off}, which is an offline RL method, we design $G_\theta$ using a state-conditioned variational auto-encoder (VAE)~\cite{kingma2013auto,sohn2015learning}.
+The action replay model $G_\theta$ consists of an encoder $E_{\theta1}$ and a decoder $D_{\theta2}$.
+The encoder takes a state-action pair and a task label $k$, and outputs a Gaussian distribution $\mathcal{N}(\mu, \sigma)$.
+The state $s$, along with a latent vector $z$ sampled from the Gaussian distribution and a task label $k$, is passed to the decoder $D_{\theta2}$ which outputs an action: